istopwg/pwg-books/ippguide/printers.md

 }
 ```

-And this is how you'd query a printer using the nodejs API:
+And this is how you'd query a Printer using the nodejs API:

 ```
 var ipp = require("ipp");
-var printer = ipp.Printer("http://printer.example.com:631/ipp/print");
+var Printer = ipp.Printer("http://printer.example.com:631/ipp/print");

 var msg = {
   "operation-attributes-tag": {